Fattorino/MicroEspSocket/README.md

 &nbsp;

 > ## Recommendations
-> To learn more about: the group system used to manage clients, the overall working idea of the library and for a detailed explaintion of every function please refere to the wiki
+> To learn more about: the group system used to manage clients, the overall working idea of the library and for a detailed explanation of every function please refer to the wiki

 ***Wiki coming soon!***